antononcube/RakuForPrediction-blog/Articles/LLM-aids-for-processing-of-Putin-State-Of-The-Nation-speech-on-2024-02-29.md

 **Remark:** We could have specified in the prompt the following column names to be used: "name_english, name_russian, type, status, description, damage".
 But it turns out that (with the LLM current models) the results are less reproducible.
-Hence we use "name, type, status, description, damage" and adjust with corresponding translations below.
+Hence, we use "name, type, status, description, damage" and adjust with corresponding translations below.

-Since the results of the above LLM synthesis are often given in Russian or interlaced Russian and English names or phrases here we translate the LLM result into English:
+Since the results of the above LLM synthesis are often given in Russian or have interlaced Russian and English names or phrases here we translate the LLM result into English:

 ```raku